+(b) earlier than 4 years before the date that application is made, in any other case.

-- (ii) having been produced during the breeding, increase of stock, test, or trial of that plant variety, the material is not or no longer required for any of those activities. - (4) For the purpose of subsection (1) (b), the making of an application in any country for - (a) a grant of protection in respect of a plant variety; or - (b) the entering of a plant variety in an official register of plant varieties, shall be deemed to render that plant variety a matter of common knowledge from the date of application, provided that the application leads to a grant of protection in respect of that plant variety or to the entering of that plant variety in the official register of plant varieties, as the case may be.
+- (4) For the purpose of subsection (1)(b), the making of an application in any country for - (a) a grant of protection in respect of a plant variety; or - (b) the entering of a plant variety in an official register of plant varieties.